 What’s It Made Of?

-The EPDM and TPV components are held together with a polyurethane binder.
-No Fault Safety Surface is poured on-site by our professional technicians, giving you a seamless surface for endless applications.
+The EPDM or TPV components are held together with a polyurethane binder.
+No Fault Safety Surface is poured on-site by our professional technicians, giving you a unitary surface for endless applications.
 We install almost anywhere in the country, and our product is backed by a full warranty.

 Okay … So Why Is No Fault Safety Surfacing Good For Playgrounds?